Elon, North Carolina

 In other words, even though he was a great prophet with incredible power, he was also just a man.
 He was really no different from us.
 James says that Elijah was a man just like us (5:17).
 James uses Elijah as an example for us.
 He used Elijah as an example of what we can accomplish if we pray.

-3) Just as his prayers had an incredible effect, so can ours.
+Elijah accomplished great things through prayer and so can we.
 James says “The prayer of a righteous man is powerful and effective” (5:16).

 We don’t have to be a prophet or a miracle worker, we just have to be righteous.
 If we pray earnestly like Elijah did, we might get the results that he did.
 What were some characteristics of Elijah’s prayers?